 Who Is Elisabeth Moss?

-Elisabeth Moss was born July 24, 1982 in Los Angeles, California.
+Elisabeth Moss was born July 24, 1982, in Los Angeles, California.
 She began her performing career as a ballet dancer but switched to acting with a breakout role in Girl, Interrupted.
-The young actress enjoyed a long-running role as the president's daughter on the popular drama The West Wing and went on to star in the acclaimed AMC series Mad Men as Peggy.
-She later snagged a Golden Globe Award in 2014 for her work on the miniseries Top of the Lake, and both Emmy and Golden Globe wins for her work on the first season of The Handmaid's Tale.
+The young actress enjoyed a long-running role as the president's daughter on the popular drama The West Wing, before starring in the acclaimed AMC series Mad Men as Peggy.
+She later snagged a Golden Globe Award in 2014 for her work on the miniseries Top of the Lake, and both Emmy and Golden Globe wins for her lead role in The Handmaid's Tale.